MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-computeactions-cpp.md

 ## Compute Actions with an Existing Label

-When using the Policy API, it's up to the application to read metadata from the content.
+When using the Policy API, it's up to the application to read metadata from  content.
 This metadata is provided to the API as part of the `mip::ExecutionState`. `ComputeActions()` can handle more complex operations than applying a new label to an unlabeled document.
-The example below demonstrates downgrading a label from a more sensitive label to a less sensitive label, where a label already exists.
-This process is simulated by reading in a comma-separated string of metadata, and providing to the API via `mip::ExecutionState`.
+The example below demonstrates downgrading a label from a more sensitive label, to a less sensitive label.
+This process is simulated by reading a comma-separated string of metadata, and providing to the API via `mip::ExecutionState`.

 > [!NOTE]
 > The sample uses a utility function called `SplitString()`.
 An example can be found [here](https://github.com/Azure-Samples/mipsdk-policyapi-cpp-sample-basic/blob/master/mipsdk-policyapi-cpp-sample-basic/utils.cpp)